 There are situations where information that would be helpful in uniquely identifying a result is not easily detectable by the result management system.
 For example, consider a tool which checks documentation for words that are culturally or politically sensitive.
 The word would most likely occur only in result.message, for example: "The word xxx should not be used in documentation."

 The SARIF format provides the partialFingerprints property to allow analysis tools and other components in the SARIF ecosystem to provide additional information which a result management system can incorporate into the fingerprint that it constructs for each result.
 In this example, the tool might set the value of a property in the partialFingerprints object to the prohibited word.
-A result management system SHALL include the information in partialFingerprints in its fingerprint computation.
-See §3.19.13 for more requirements on how a result management system decides which partial fingerprints to use.
+A result management system SHOULD include the information in partialFingerprints in its fingerprint computation.
+See §3.27.17 for more requirements on how a result management system decides which partial fingerprints to use.

 An analysis tool SHALL NOT include in partialFingerprints information that a result management system could deduce from other information in the SARIF file, for example, file hashes.
 Rather, the result management would use such information, along with partialFingerprints, in its computation of fingerprints.